uhafner/warnings-ng-plugin-devenv/README.md

     2. Select Open...
     3. Select the folder `warnings-ng-plugin-devenv`
     4. When IntelliJ asks : *Maven projects need to be imported* select *Enable Auto-Import*
 3. Start Jenkins with `docker-compose up`
+4. Login to Jenkins at: http://localhost:8081/ (admin:admin)
+5. Start the provided Jenkins jobs that show the analysis results for the modules analysis-model and warnings-ng.

 ## Cloning the modules